ziirish/burp-ui/docs/advanced_usage.rst

     # number of operations to process concurrently
     # the value should not exceed the pool size you set in the bui-monitor.cfg file
     concurrency = 2
+    # time to wait at startup, mainly used by the bui-agent
+    # the bui-monitor must be started before your agent, but since it needs to
+    # initialize its workers first you may need to wait a bit for it to be available
+    init_wait = 15

 To configure your monitor pool, please refer to the `bui-monitor`_ page.